Bankwest provides a wide range of banking and financial services. This policy describes how your personal information is handled by us.

 You can ask us for a copy of your information, like your transaction history, by visiting a store, going online or calling us.
 To get a copy of current credit information we have about you, you can visit a store or call us.

-For more detailed information, like what we’ve included in your loan file, please contact our Customer Relations team using the details in Section 10.
+For more detailed information, like what we’ve included in your loan file, please contact our Customer Care team using the details in Section 10.

 Is there a fee?